abarb014/nctutorial/README.md

 ```
 nc localhost 32981 > file # Where localhost can be the local IP address of the listener, if you are using two computers.
 ```
-With this command, you connect to port 32981 on the listener computer, and you redirect what you find there into a file.
+With this command, you connect to port 32981 on the server computer, and you redirect what you find there into a file.
 A man shows up, takes what is in the bucket, and both men leave.
-This command will close `netcat` on the listener because we did not specify to keep the connection open.
+This command will close `netcat` on the server because we did not specify to keep the connection open (-k).
 This is a simple, but powerful example; you now know that you can "load up" the server, and that you can redirect the output to files.
 Of course if we did not redirect the output, the contents of the file would have been printed to standard output instead.